I Am 5’2 How Much Should I Weigh? | Precise Weight Guide

 Determining how much you should weigh at a height of 5 feet 2 inches isn’t as straightforward as picking a number off a chart.
 It depends on several factors, including body frame size, muscle mass, age, gender, and overall health.
 However, medical professionals often use Body Mass Index (BMI) as a starting point to define a healthy weight range.

-BMI calculates the relationship between your weight and height to categorize underweight, normal weight, overweight, or obesity.
-For someone who is 5’2″ tall (62 inches), the healthy BMI range of 18.5 to 24.9 translates roughly into a weight between 104 and 140 pounds.
+BMI calculates the relationship between your weight and height to categorize underweight, healthy weight, overweight, or obesity.
+For someone who is 5’2″ tall (62 inches), the CDC adult BMI categories place the healthy BMI range at 18.5 to 24.9, which translates roughly into a weight between 101 and 136 pounds.

 But remember, BMI has its limitations—it doesn’t differentiate between muscle and fat.
 So, two people with the same height and weight might have very different body compositions.